alehkot/drupal-best-practices/README.md

  17. Set another Drupal hash salt in settings.file for passwords generation, reset passwords of all the users and send them new;
  18. Check the database for new MySQL users, update MySQL passwords and regenerate passwords/tokens for any systems, which are integrated;
  19. Set another Drupal hash salt in settings.file for passwords generation, reset passwords of all the users and send them new.
+ 20. PSA-2014-003 attacked your server files to send out spam emails for example, so if possible re-create your server files